Olean Refiners: Interstate League 1905 to 1908

 The Olean Refiners continued Class D level Interstate League play in 1906.
 The Refiners ended the season in seventh place in the eight–team league, as the league added the Franklin Millionaires and Hornell Pigmies as expansion teams.
 Finishing with a record of 50–62, the Refiners were managed by John Ziegler and John Dailey.
 In the final standings, Olean finished 18.0 games behind the first place Erie Fisherman.

 The 1907 Olean Refiners folded before completing the Interstate League season.
 On July 18, 1907, the Olean franchise folded.
 After beginning 1907 play in the eight–team league, the Refiners ended the season with a record of 12–35 as Joe Flynn served as manager.
 Olean and their partner teams of the Interstate League were plagued by bad weather the resulting financial situation in 1907, as Erie was the only league franchise not in debt.
 Erie, Bradford, Franklin and Oil City continued play as a four-team league, with Erie ending the season with the best record.

 In 1908, the Olean "Candidates" won the league championship as the Interstate League resumed play but folded during the season.
-The "Candidates" nickmame corresponds to Olean being home to Frank W. Higgins, who served as the 35th Governor of New York and operated a family business in the city before his political career.
+The "Candidates" nickname corresponds to Olean being home to Frank W. Higgins, who served as the 35th Governor of New York and operated a family business in the city before his political career.
 Higgins died in Olean on February 12, 1907.
 The Higgins residence was at 128 South Street in Olean.

 On June 5, 1908, the Interstate League folded.
 With a record of 16–2, playing under manager Percy Stetler, Olean finished 5.5 games ahead of the second place Warren Bingoes (11–8).
 Olean's Jake Weimer won the league batting title, hitting .461 and also led the league with 3 home runs.
 Pitcher Tom Fleming of Olean led the Interstate League with 6 wins.